szarroug3/recipes/recipes/meals/cheesy_smothered_mushroom_chicken_with_mashed_potatoes_and_roasted_carrots.md

 3. Turn off heat; transfer to a plate.

 #### Mash Potatoes:
-1. Heat pot with drained potatoes over low heat; add 1 TBSP butter (2 TBSP for 4 servings) and half the sour cream (you’ll use the rest later).
+1. Heat pot with drained potatoes over low heat; add 1 TBSP butter (2 TBSP for 4 servings) and half the sour cream (you'll use the rest later).
 Mash potatoes until smooth and creamy, adding splashes of reserved potato cooking liquid as needed.
 Season with salt and pepper.

 #### Make Sauce:
 1. Heat a drizzle of oil in pan used for chicken over medium-high heat.
 Add mushrooms and scallion whites; season with salt and pepper.
 Cook, stirring, until softened, 2-4 minutes.